Instruction sequence processing operators: PGLB with Boolean Termination

 In this section, we introduce the program notation \PGLBbt\ (PGLB with Boolean termination).
 In~\cite{BL02a}, a hierarchy of program notations rooted in program algebra is presented.
 One of the program notations that belong to this hierarchy is \PGLB\ (ProGramming Language B).
 This program notation is close to existing assembly languages and has relative jump instructions. \PGLBbt\ is \PGLB\ extended with two termination instructions that allow for the execution of instruction sequences to yield a Boolean value at termination.
+The extension makes it possible to deal naturally with instruction sequences that implement some test, which is relevant throughout the paper.

 In \PGLBbt, it is assumed that a fixed but arbitrary non-empty finite set $\BInstr$ of \emph{basic instructions} has been given.
-The intuition is that the execution of a basic instruction may modify a state and produces $\True$ or $\False$ at its completion.
+The intuition is that the execution of a basic instruction in most instances modifies a state and in all instances produces a reply at its completion.
+The possible replies are $\True$ (standing for true) and $\False$ (standing for false), and the actual reply is in most instances state-dependent.
+Therefore, successive executions of the same basic instruction may produce different replies.
+The set $\BInstr$ is the basis for the set of all instructions that may appear in the instruction sequences considered in \PGLBbt.
+These instructions are called primitive instructions.

 \PGLBbt\ has the following primitive instructions: \begin{itemize} \item for each $a \in \BInstr$, a \emph{plain basic instruction} $a$; \item for each $a \in \BInstr$, a \emph{positive test instruction} $\ptst{a}$; \item for each $a \in \BInstr$, a \emph{negative test instruction} $\ntst{a}$; \item for each $l \in \Nat$, a \emph{forward jump instruction} $\fjmp{l}$; \item for each $l \in \Nat$, a \emph{backward jump instruction} $\bjmp{l}$; \item a \emph{plain termination instruction} $\halt$; \item a \emph{positive termination instruction} $\haltP$; \item a \emph{negative termination instruction} $\haltN$. \end{itemize} \PGLBbt\ instruction sequences have the form $u_1 \conc \ldots \conc u_k$, where $u_1,\ldots,u_k$ are primitive instructions of \PGLBbt.